 A $1.6 billion new stage-gated program dedicated to funding translation and commercialisation in national priority areas.
-Projects will receive funding dependent on meeting requirements across the applied and experimental stages of the research, with successful projects graduating into Main Sequence Ventures.
+Projects will receive funding dependent on meeting requirements across the applied and experimental stages of the research, with successful projects able to apply for funding through Main Sequence Ventures.

 Trailblazer Universities Program

-$242.7 million to support select universities to boost prioritised research and development and drive commercialisation outcomes with industry partners.
-This includes a total of $30 million for participating universities to partner with CSIRO and access specialist equipment to supercharge their commercialisation capabilities.
+$362.5 million over four years from 2021-2022 to 2025-2026 to support select universities to boost prioritised research and development and drive commercialisation outcomes with industry partners.
+This includes a total of $45 million for participating universities to partner with CSIRO and access specialist equipment to supercharge their commercialisation capabilities.

-Establish a suite of Industry PhD and research fellowship schemes that span the research career pathway and add 1,800 Industry PhDs and over 800 Industry fellows over 10 years.
-This $296 million investment will fundamentally challenge promotion and reward structures in Australia’s universities and encourage mobility and collaboration.
+$296 million to establish a suite of Industry PhD and research fellowship schemes that span the research career pathway under the Increase Workforce Mobility initiative.
+This includes funding to establish the National Industry PhD Program that will add over 1,300 Industry PhDs over 10 years, fundamentally challenging promotion and reward structures in Australia’s universities and encouraging mobility and collaboration.

 Expanding CSIRO’S Main Sequence Ventures